Kevin Fogg

-Kevin Fogg (born October 6, 1990) is a professional gridiron football defensive back and punt returner for the Montreal Alouettes of the Canadian Football League.
+Kevin Fogg (born October 6, 1990) is an American former professional football defensive back and punt returner who played in the Canadian Football League (CFL) for four seasons.
 He played college football at Liberty University.

-Career
+Professional career

 Fogg bounced around the NFL from 2014 to 2015, including a stint in the developmental Fall Experimental Football League (FXFL).

+Winnipeg Blue Bombers

-He eventually signed with the Winnipeg Blue Bombers of the CFL for the 2016 season.
+Fogg signed with the Winnipeg Blue Bombers of the CFL for the 2016 season.
 Fogg spent three seasons in Winnipeg as a starting defensive back, accumulating 154 tackles, 10 interceptions, 6 forced fumbles, and one defensive touchdown.
 Fogg was also utilized as a punt returner, amassing 2259 yards and a touchdown on 200 returns.
 He became a free agent in February 2019.

+Toronto Argonauts

 Near the end of the first day of free agency, Fogg signed with the Toronto Argonauts, alongside fellow returner Chris Rainey.
 He played in seven games for the team, recording 24 defensive tackles and one interception.
 As a pending free agent in 2020, he was released during the free agency negotiation window on February 7, 2020.

+Montreal Alouettes

 On February 18, 2020, it was announced that Fogg had signed with the Montreal Alouettes.
+However, the 2020 CFL season was cancelled and he did not play that year.
+He became a free agent upon the expiry of his contract on February 9, 2021.